Skip to Main Content

 • There are many options to consolidate debt, including balance transfer credit cards, home equity loans, debt consolidation loans and peer-to-peer loans.

-• To choose the best debt consolidation strategy for your situation, assess your credit score and the types of debts you have, along with their balances and interest rates.
+• To choose the best debt consolidation strategy, assess your credit score and the types of debts you have, along with their balances and interest rates.

 Debt consolidation involves rolling multiple credit accounts into a single loan or line of credit.
 This strategy can help you save money in interest and pay off your debts faster while simplifying your finances.
 That said, there are several ways to go about it, each with pros and cons that should be weighed before making a choice.